gallstaff555/neverquest-game-server/README.md

 Add configuration file with hosts, ports, and timer values Work on world service to store game map and fixed objects Work on game_service to add enemies to world

+Fix return characters who have no user_id foreign key.
+Make sure these can't be created or returned without a valid fk